Azure/azure-sdk-for-c/sdk/samples/iot/README.md

 - *Executable:* `paho_iot_pnp_sample`

-  This [sample](./paho_iot_pnp_sample.c) connects an Azure IoT Plug and Play enabled device simulating a thermostat.
+  This [sample](https://github.com/Azure/azure-sdk-for-c/blob/master/sdk/samples/iot/paho_iot_pnp_sample.c) connects an Azure IoT Plug and Play enabled device simulating a thermostat directly to the Azure IoT Hub.
 This device is described via the Digital Twin Model ID (DTMI) detailed [here](https://github.com/Azure/opendigitaltwins-dtdl/blob/master/DTDL/v2/samples/Thermostat.json).
 This sample demonstrates sending telemetry and properties from the device and receiving commands and writeable properties from the service.

-  X509 authentication is used to connect directly to Azure IoT Hub.
+X509 authentication is used.

   The easiest way to interact with this sample from the service side is to use Azure IoT Explorer.
 To use the sample: